-At the same time, the generality of framed regular cells, as opposed to mere framed simplices, will be at the very heart of fundamental results in framed combinatorial topology-for instance, working with framed cells will enable the construction of 'canonical cellulations' of flat framed stratifications, as we will explain in Chapter 5 (see also Example 1.3.65 in this section).
+At the same time, the generality of framed regular cells, as opposed to mere framed simplices, will be at the very heart of fundamental results in framed combinatorial topology-for instance, working with framed cells will enable the construction of 'canonical cellulations' of flat framed stratifications, as we will explain in Chapter 5 (see also Example 1.3.57 in this section).
 This will highlight that the passage from framed simplices to framed regular cells is not 'by choice', but of central importance in framed combinatorial topology.

 We outline this section.
-After recalling regular cell complexes and related notions in Section 1.3.1, we will first introduce notions of both framings and proframings of regular cells in Section 1.3.2.
-In Section 1.3.3 we will obtain a notion of 'framed space' by defining framings (resp. proframings) on regular cell complexes by compatibly endowing each cell with a framing (resp. considering sequences of surjective cellular maps).
+After recalling regular cell complexes and related notions in Section 1.3.1, we will first introduce the notion of framings on regular cells in Section 1.3.2.
+In Section 1.3.3 we will then obtain a notion of 'framed space' by defining framings on regular cell complexes by compatibly endowing each cell with a framing.
 We will further discuss an important special case of framed regular cell complexes that are themselves flat, which will later resurface in the construction of canonical cellulation of flat framed stratifications.
-A diagram summarizing the categories defined in this chapter can be found at the end of the section in Fig. 1.64.